Mobile Computing Resources

 These resources require a separate (free) account; easiest to register on-campus using a desktop computer:

 - iPhone/iPad apps - the app is free, but access to the journal content requires individual subscriptions.
-Most journals will not let you use with institutional subscriptions.
+Most journals will not let you use with institutional subscriptions with their apps (see Docphin and BrowZine, above).

 - Sciverse - Science Direct content is available with our institutional subscriptions for iPhone/iPad and Android.